-The significance of chiral cycloalkanols with two contiguous stereocenters has been widely recognized in natural products, pharmaceuticals and other bioactive molecules.
-Transition metal-catalyzed asymmetric hydrogenation of corresponding cvclic ketones is one of the most efficient and facile methods because of their high atom economy and environmental friendliness.
-In the past decades, asymmetric hydrogenation of 2-substituted cyclic ketones was usually carried out under basic conditions using chiral metal complexes such as ruthenium3-5 or iridium or copper via dynamic kinetic resolution (DKR), and cis selective products were obtained due to the steric hindrance effect of the substituents (Scheme 1a).
-To the best of our knowledge, although the asymmetric hydrogenation of linear ketones to construct anti alkanols has obtained success,10 there are rare examples for the synthesis of trans selective products through asymmetric hydrogenation of 2-substituted cyclic ketones except a directing ester group in the 2-position.
+The significance of chiral cycloalkanols with two contiguous stereocenters has been widely recognized in natural products, pharmaceuticals and other bioactive molecules.1 Transition metal-catalyzed asymmetric hydrogenation of corresponding cvclic ketones is one of the most efficient and facile methods because of their high atom economy and environmental friendliness.2 In the past decades, asymmetric hydrogenation of 2-substituted cyclic ketones was usually carried out under basic conditions using chiral metal complexes such as ruthenium3-5 or iridium6 or copper7 via dynamic kinetic resolution (DKR),^{8,9} and cis selective products were obtained due to the steric hindrance effect of the substituents (Scheme 1a).
+To the best of our knowledge, although the asymmetric hydrogenation of linear ketones to construct anti alkanols has obtained success,10 there are rare examples for the synthesis of trans selective products through asymmetric hydrogenation of 2-substituted cyclic ketones except a directing ester group11 in the 2-position.
 Therefore, the development of transition metal-catalyzed asymmetric hydrogenation to construct the chiral trans cycloalkanols through DKR is highly desired.

-In recent years, our group has been working on palladiumcatalyzed asymmetric hydrogenation.2f,12 Lately, we disclosed a palladium-catalyzed asymmetric hydrogenative desymmetrization of 2-aryl-1,3-cyclopentanediones, giving the trans 2-aryl substituted $\beta$ -hydroxy ketones, the possible reason ascribes to the interaction between palladium and aromatic ring during b) This Work: Trans Product under Acidic Condition (Pd)
+In recent years, our group has been working on palladiumcatalyzed asymmetric hydrogenation.^{2f,12} Lately, we disclosed a palladium-catalyzed asymmetric hydrogenative desymmetrization of 2-aryl-1,3-cyclopentanediones, giving the trans 2-aryl substituted β -hydroxy ketones, the possible reason ascribes to the interaction between palladium and aromatic ring during a) Previous Work: Cis Product under Basic Condition (Ru, Ir and Cu)